ENOFLAG/writeups/0ctf2019/sanitize.md

 Thinking we would need to create a rainbow table for needed combinations, I hashed the concatenated output at the end with *md5* to more easily tell if they were unique.

+After generating a huge amount of table entries and trying our first attack, it dawned on me that